-The ensemble then performed a program of French masterworks called "French Favorites" in January and February of 2020, just before the pandemic shuttered the performing arts industry around the world.
-The 2020-2021 season proceeded with a YouTube live-streamed recital when live-streaming became our new way of presenting several recitals until it was safe again for live audiences to attend.
+The ensemble then performed a program of French masterworks called “French Favorites” in January and February of 2020, just before the COVID-19 pandemic shuttered the performing arts industry around the world.
+The 2020-2021 season proceeded with YouTube live-streamed recitals when live-streaming became our new way of presenting several recitals until it was safe again for live audiences to attend.

-We are a proud recipient of the 2019 Boise City Department of Arts and History Grant, which funded an Idaho-inspired program called "Celebrating Idaho!".
+We are a proud recipient of the 2019 Boise City Department of Arts and History Grant, which funded commissions by Boise-based composers Eric Alexander, Jim Cockey, and Dave Earnest, for a program called “Celebrating Idaho!”.
 Delayed until June of 2022 due to the pandemic, we finally presented this program on our first tour of Southern Idaho, including appearances on the Argyros Concert Series in Ketchum, ID, Second Sunday Sounds at Six in McCall, ID, and at many other venues.

-Tree City Chamber Players believes strongly in supporting our community, so we thank our generous audience members who have helped us provide donations from our local performances to local non-profits.
-So far, we have donated to the United Way of Treasure Valley, the Idaho Foodbank, the Women's and Children's Alliance, the El-Ada Community Action Partnership, the Idaho Coalition Against Sexual and Domestic Violence, and the Idaho Conservation League.
+Tree City Chamber Players believes in supporting our community by giving 10% of donations collected at the door for each performance to a different Treasure Valley charity.
+We thank our generous audience members who have helped us to provide donations from our local performances to local non-profits, including but not limited to the United Way of Treasure Valley, the Idaho Foodbank, the Women’s and Children’s Alliance, the El-Ada Community Action Partnership, the Idaho Coalition Against Sexual and Domestic Violence, the Idaho Conservation League, and many more.
 We are looking forward to supporting other local non-profits in the future.
 Thank you Treasure Valley community for helping us help others!

-Melanie Schattschneider Keller, originally from Baltimore, MD, is Principal Flutist & Personnel Manager of the Vallejo Symphony Orchestra and Symphony Napa Valley.
+Melanie Schattschneider Keller, originally from Baltimore, MD, is Principal Flutist & Personnel Manager of the Vallejo Symphony Orchestra and the Opera Idaho Orchestra.
+She is also a member of the Boise Baroque Orchestra.
+From 2013-2020, she also served as Principal Flute and Orchestra Personnel Manager of Symphony Napa Valley.
 She has also performed as Principal Flutist with the Berkeley, Santa Cruz, Stockton and Solano Symphonies, the Benicia Ballet Orchestra, Symphony of the Redwoods, the Millennial Choirs & Orchestra and the Berkeley Community Chorus & Orchestra.
-In addition, Mrs. Keller has enjoyed performing with the Boise Philharmonic and the Santa Rosa, Monterey, Fremont, Merced and Marin Symphonies, among other orchestras.
+In addition, Mrs. Keller enjoys performing regularly with the Boise Philharmonic and other orchestras throughout Northern California.

-Mrs. Keller has spent recent summers performing at the Sun Valley Music Festival, McCall Summerfest Orchestra, Festival Napa Valley, Mendocino Music Festival, Aspen Music Festival, Texas Music Festival and the Las Vegas Music Festival.
+Mrs. Keller has spent recent summers performing with the Sun Valley Music Festival Orchestra (in 2025, she also served as Assistant Orchestra Personnel Manager for the Sun Valley Music Festival Orchestra), McCall Summerfest Orchestra, Festival Napa Valley, Mendocino Music Festival, Aspen Music Festival, Texas Music Festival and the Las Vegas Music Festival.
 From 1999-2002, Mrs. Keller enjoyed performing in some of the world’s greatest concert halls such as the Berlin Philharmonie, Moscow’s Tchaikovsky Hall and New York’s Avery Fisher Hall with the American Russian Young Artists Orchestra (conducted by Leon Botstein) and the Jeunesses Musicales World Orchestra (conducted by Kurt Masur, Yoav Talmi and Carlos Kalmar).

 She received her M.M. degree in the studio of Timothy Day at the San Francisco Conservatory and her B.M. degree in the studio of Mark Sparks at the Peabody Institute.
 Former teachers also include Laurie Sokoloff, Sara Nichols and Gail Cameron.